willprice/two-stream-action-cnn-analysis-thesis/thesis.md

 machine.
 Similarly to the SNC maps, the SC maps fail to localise the hand.
 The TNC maps localise almost all the attention to a small region at the back of the mirrored top of the coffee machine, similar to the regions localised by the SC maps.
-The TC maps suffer from jitter but do localise the button press in 3 of the 5 frames.
+The TC maps suffer from jitter but do localise the button press in three of the five frames; specifically the first, second and fifth.

 ![BEOID Example: `00_Sink1_turn_tap_694-717`](media/results/beoid/00_Sink1_turn_tap_694-717.pdf){#fig:results:beoid:sink-turn-tap width=90%}